keep-starknet-strange/shenlong/sierra.md

-Unit is considered as an empty  struct: `type Unit = Struct<ut@Tuple>;` Ut stands for user type which means that it has been declared by the user and is not part of the core lib
+Unit is considered as an empty  struct: `type Unit = Struct<ut@Tuple>;` Ut stands for user type which means that it has been declared by the user and is not part of the sierra core lib

 #### Boxes